Maternal, Newborn, and Child Health

 Impact through AI

 At Wadhwani AI, we are creating a smartphone-based anthropometry technology which will allow frontline workers to screen for low-birth weight babies in rural homes.
 This AI-powered virtual weighing machine will provide accurate, tamper-proof, geo-tagged measurements on a smartphone, without additional hardware or data connectivity.
-We currently have a preliminary proof of concept working in the simulation environment and are targeting field experiments starting August 2019.
+We currently have a preliminary proof of concept working in the simulation environment and are conducting field experiments.

 Wadhwani AI is the first and only official competitor from India and Asia, and the only team from the developing world among the 34 official competitors from around the world, that are vying for the IBM Watson AI XPRIZE, a global competition challenging teams to develop powerful Artificial Intelligence (AI)-based applications and demonstrate how humans can collaborate with AIs to tackle the world’s greatest challenges.